needmorecowbell/CryptoScripts/README.md

 ## Crypto Analyzer

-Crypto Analyzer takes information from the Balance Logger, and provides graphs of the information on plotly.
+Crypto Analyzer takes information from the Balance Logger, and provides graphs of the information on plotly in online mode, or locally in offline mode.

+**NOTE:** You do not need to fill in the config settings for plotly unless you are using online mode.

 *To Do*
   * Make more functions that provide graphs in plotly